jfecher/ante-website/content/blog/simplification_through_addition.md

 Nested pattern matching is something that I'd also like for the `owned` mode eventually, but even just removing the pointer type wrapper from `Expr`'s type definition shouldn't be overlooked as a simplification to users.
-Now when defining `Expr` every case contains only business logic and is free from low-level details.
+Now when defining `Expr` every case is free from low-level details like whether the reference is boxed or reference-counted.

 ## Mutability